-- Make sure the port 5985 (5986 if SSL) is open on the monitored server (Microsoft.PowerShell endpoint). - The user connecting to the Exchange server must be member of the "View-Only Organization Management" security group in the Active Directory. - The default values of the following throttling policies should be increased or set to unlimited: - The PowerShellMaxRunspaces policy is closely related to PowerShell sessions initiated on the servers.
+- Make sure the port 5985 (5986 if SSL) is open on the monitored server (Microsoft.PowerShell endpoint). - Configure the server to receive remote commands: Enable-PSRemoting -Force - Increase the default values of the following throttling policies or set them to unlimited: - The PowerShellMaxRunspaces policy is closely related to PowerShell sessions initiated on the servers.
 By default, it is set to 18. - The PowerShellMaxConcurrency policy defines the maximum number of concurrent PowerShell connections on the server.
 By default, it is set to 18.